ocatak/serverless-federated-spectrum-sensing/README.md

 # Serverless Federated Learning for Spectrum Sensing

-This repository contains the code and resources for the paper titled **"Serverless Federated Learning for Spectrum Sensing"** published in [Journal Name](https://www.sciencedirect.com/science/article/abs/pii/S1874490725000370).
+This repository contains the code and resources for the paper titled **"Serverless Federated Learning for Spectrum Sensing"** published in [Elsevier - Physical Communication](https://www.sciencedirect.com/science/article/abs/pii/S1874490725000370).
 The project focuses on implementing a decentralized federated learning framework for spectrum sensing tasks, leveraging a U-Net architecture for segmentation and classification of spectrograms.

 ## Table of Contents
 - [Introduction](#introduction)